notnotnotveg/notnotnotveg.github.io/_posts/2023-07-01-database-creds-dumps.md

   - Hashcat
 ---

-The following is a comilation of queries to list database user hashes, which are stored locally in tables.
+The following is a compilation of queries to list database user hashes, which are stored locally in tables.
 The hashes obtained can be cracked using password cracking tools like Hashcat.

 ### MySQL :
 #### mysql_native_password :